e18e/e18e/docs/blog/journey-so-far.md

 This month we're skipping the usual monthly showcase post to write a little about what we got upto in 2024 and what lies ahead for us in 2025 :rocket:

-Before we start, a little about me - I'm one of the leads of e18e and can be found in most places as [@43081j](https://bsky.app/profile/43081j.com).
+Before we start, a little about me - I'm one of the creators of e18e and can be found in most places as [@43081j](https://bsky.app/profile/43081j.com).
 I maintain and contribute to a whole bunch of things but have been focusing on this community for the past year.

 Enough about me though!
 Let's take a look at some history and what lies ahead for us as a community.